 Health Care Cost Institute (HCCI)

-The Health Care Cost Institute (HCCI) database contains detailed claims data for approximately 50 million individuals per year (2008-2016) insured with Aetna, Humana, UnitedHealthcare, and Kaiser Permanente in all 50 states and the District of Columbia, covering about 30% of all privately insured populations nation-wide.
-The HCCI data compliment MarketScan because MarketScan tends to include largely employer-based health plans, whereas HCCI includes many self-insured individuals and Medicare Advantage plans.
+The Health Care Cost Institute (HCCI) database contains detailed claims data for approximately 50 million individuals per year (2008-2017) insured with Aetna, Humana, and UnitedHealthcare in all 50 states and the District of Columbia.
+HCCI includes approximately 30% of all commercially insured individuals in the U.S., as well as claims from Medicare Advantage plans, accounting for approximately 50% of all Medicare Advantage enrollees nationwide.
+The HCCI data complement MarketScan with the inclusion of Medicare data and a broad mix of employers of various sizes whereas MarketScan contains mostly large employer health plans.
 The data include claims for all covered services including inpatient, outpatient, physician services, and pharmacy claims.

 The Symphony Health “Integrated Dataverse” contains nationally-representative, detailed, and comprehensive prescription claims data from over 80% of US retail pharmacies that account for approximately 90% of prescriptions filled in the country.
 Symphony Health data include sales to institutions, including private and government hospitals, clinics, home healthcare providers, HMO captive pharmacies, mail-order pharmacies, and prisons.
 Data come directly from payers and processors of prescription drug claims, and contain information on consumer out-of-pocket costs, as well as demographic and socioeconomic factors such as age, gender, race, education, income, insurance type, and the prescriber’s 5-digit zip code.
 All payers are captured by the data, including private, Medicare fee-for-service, managed Medicare, Medicaid, and self-pay.